fsmosca/tagasuri/README.md

 # Tagasuri
 An application that will test a computer chess program on epd test suites.

+It detects avoid move `am` and supports parallel test for processors with more than 1 core.

+All test results are saved in master.csv file for later processing.
+Output summary can be saved either in csv, txt and html file formats.

 ## Installation
 `pip install -U tagasuri`

 ## Dependencies
 Tagasuri is dependent on the following packages: